Epirasque/FTLshipGibGenerator/README.md

   existing gibs (there will definately be a way to turn that off as it does not look like standard FTL gibs anymore)
 - Resolving remaining TODOs in the code
 - Provide a compiled version that runs without installing Python
+- Avoid having longer lines sticking out of gibs (usually black lines that separate parts of the ship image)

 # How Can I Contact The Author Or Otherwise Get Involved?